-Jacksonville, Fla.-based Patriot Rail Company LLC will expand its small-railroad portfolio for the second time in as many months with the acquisition of Delta Southern Railroad (DSRR), which operates two line segments in Louisiana.
+Jacksonville, Fla.-based Patriot Rail Company LLC in September reported that it would expand its small-railroad portfolio with the acquisition of Delta Southern Railroad (DSRR), which operates two line segments in Louisiana.
 Financial terms were not disclosed.
+The Surface Transportation Board (STB) in December reported the transaction could be consummated on or after Jan.
+6, 2023.
+It was completed Jan.
+9.

 The move follows Patriot Rail’s Aug.
 8 announcement of its acquisition of Pioneer Lines, a railroad holding company with 15 short lines across 12 states, from BRX Transportation Holdings.
 That transaction closed Sept.
 14.

 Patriot Rail on Sept.
-26 said the DSRR acquisition—still subject to customary closing conditions and regulatory authorization—will support its growth strategy, increasing the company’s short line operations to 32 railroads.
+26 said the DSRR acquisition will support its growth strategy, increasing the company’s short line operations to 32 railroads.
 DSRR will be Patriot Rail’s second short line in Louisiana, where it already owns and operates the 68-mile Louisiana and North West Railroad (LNW), which is headquartered in Homer, La., and provides rail service from Gibsland, La., to McNeil, Ark.

 DSRR’s two lines, totaling more than 40 miles of track, are located approximately 60 miles apart in Monroe and Tallulah, La., and intersect with Kansas City Southern’s Meridian Speedway and Louisiana Highway 20.
 The short line serves the Lake Providence and Madison Parish ports on the Mississippi River, and also interchanges with Union Pacific.
 It transports grain, aggregate materials, agricultural products, cotton, coal, chemicals, fertilizer, forest products, sand clay and soda ash.